Til Hazel: Legal career

 In 1961, Hazel became a general district court judge in Fairfax County, and served in that capacity until 1963.
 He then returned to private practice, forming in 1963 his own law firm Hazel, Beckhorn & Hanes.
 Headquartered in Fairfax County, the firm specialized in all aspects of real estate law.
 By 1987, Hazel, Beckhorn & Hanes had grown to 65 lawyers.
 In that same year, the firm merged with Thomas & Fiske, an Alexandria, Virginia-based firm.
 The resulting entity, Hazel, Thomas, Fiske, Beckhorn & Hanes comprised 118 lawyers.

-In 1990, the firm shortened its name to Hazel & Thomas PC., which merged with Pittsbugh-based Reed Smith Shaw & McClay, LLP in 1999.
+In 1990, the firm shortened its name to Hazel & Thomas PC., which merged with Pittsburgh-based Reed Smith Shaw & McClay, LLP in 1999.
 For a period of time, the combined firm was called Reed Smith Hazel & Thomas, but was officially changed to Reed Smith in 2002.
 Hazel was a senior partner in Reed Smith Hazel and Thomas, and later Reed Smith.
 By 2016, however, he was no longer associated with the firm.